karafka/karafka/README.md

 ```

 You can then navigate to displayer url to check your Sidekiq status.
 Sidekiq Web UI by default is password protected.
 To check (or change) your login and password, please review **config.ru** file in your application.

+## Concurrency

+Karafka uses [Celluloid](https://celluloid.io/) actors to handle listening to incoming connections.
+Since each topic and group requires a separate connection (which means that we have a connection per controller) we do this concurrently.
+It means, that for each route, you will have one additional thread running.

 ## Integrating with other frameworks